-Any individual desiring to promote petitions of a political, religious, commercial, or other issue-oriented nature is restricted to the walkway area opposite the main entrance to the Fitzgerald Student Center and the walkway area opposite the annex at the Shelby-Hoover Campus.
-Petitioning is restricted to one day with a renewal option on a one-day basis through the Office of Recruiting/Student Activities or the Shelby-Hoover Campus.
+Any individual desiring to promote petitions of a political, religious, commercial, or other issue-oriented nature is restricted to the walkway area opposite the front entrance to the Fitzgerald Student Center, the walkway opposite the front entrance to the General Studies Building, and the walkway opposite the front entrance to the Pell City Center, and the walkway opposite the front entrance to the Pell City Center, and the walkway opposite the front entrance to the Chilton-Clanton Center.
+Petitioning is restricted to one day with a renewal option on a one-day basis through the Office of Recruiting/ Student Activities.